SILVER KAYAKING AWARD JOURNEY

 We want you to continue with your Duke of Edinburgh Award.
 We have made our Silver Kayaking Award Journey as easy as possible & lots of fun

-The Duke of Edinburgh silver kayaking award journey requires a minimum number of four students per group.
-If you are on your own register and we will endeavour to create a group of four new friends to make your journey happen.
+Regardless of level, all Duke of Edinburgh journey’s requires a minimum number of four students per group.
+If you are on your own still register with us and we will endeavour to create a group of four to make your journey happen.